Don Brash: Career after national politics

 On 18 May 2007, Brash joined the ANZ National Bank board as Rob McLeod retired from the board to return to his accounting practice.
-He also chairs Huljich Wealth Management, an independent, specialist funds-management company based in Auckland, New Zealand.
+He became chairman of Huljich Wealth Management, an independent, specialist funds-management company based in Auckland, New Zealand.
 In late 2008 he was lecturing in economics at the Auckland University of Technology In April 2009 Brash was appointed as a director of the electricity grid operator Transpower.

 In late April 2011, Brash, still a National Party member, announced that he would like to lead the ACT Party, which would require incumbent leader Rodney Hide to step down.
 Hide dismissed any talk of a leadership challenge to him but Brash was quoted as saying, "I'd like to say to the board that, under my leadership, I believe Act has a much better prospect of not only getting back into Parliament but having a significant number of MPs."
 John Key also would not rule out working with Brash if it came down to a tight decision.

-Brash chairs the New Zealand branch of the state-owned Industrial and Commercial Bank of China.
+Brash chairs the New Zealand subsidiary of the state-owned Industrial and Commercial Bank of China.